KristoferMar/Ansible-Guide/ansible_variables_and_facts/readme.md

 ## Using variables and facts
-Remember to put the variables and facts in quotes
+Remember to put the variables and facts in quotes when written directly in a playbook.
 <pre>
   tasks:
     - name: Required packages are installed and up to date